Meet Alastor

 Meet Charlie

-Charlie is the only bird in the store who was imported, but only because his owners moved from Australia to the U.S. He is deeply in love with Cheri, the slender-billed cockatoo and will defend her in the aviary.
-For this reason, and for the protection of your ankles he is only allowed outside when the aviary is closed to the public.
+Charlie is the only bird in the store who was not raised in the United States, but only because his owners moved from Australia to the U.S. He is deeply in love with Cheri, the slender-billed cockatoo and will defend her in the aviary.
+For this reason, and for the protection of your ankles, he is only allowed outside when the aviary is closed to the public.
+Due to a previous toe injury he is clumsy and waddles around like a duck.
 He loves to interact with visitors from inside his cage and is happy with head pets.
-Charlie likes to bark like a dog, make kissy noises, and says, “Wubwubwubwub.”
+Charlie likes to bark like a dog, make kissy noises, and says "bad bird" and “Wubwubwubwub.”

 About Greater Sulfur-crested Cockatoos